Observation Nuclei in Affine Geometry: Symbolic Powers, Fat Points, and Infinitesimal Recovery: Foundations of Approximate Ring and Ideal Theory

-The study of algebraic structures within descriptive proximity spaces was initiated by \.{I}nan \cite{\.{I}nan}, who first defined approximately rings and approximately ideals based on a specific upper-approximation operator.
-This foundational work was later extended by Almahareeq, Peters, and Vergili \cite{APV25}, who introduced the crucial concept of an approximately prime ideal.
-In the shared framework of these authors, the upper approximation operator $\cl A$ is defined as $\{x \in X : \{x\} \delta_\Phi A\}$, where $\delta_\Phi$ denotes descriptive nearness.
-This led to the following foundational definitions:
+The study of algebraic structures within descriptive proximity spaces was initiated by \.{I}nan \cite{Inan2019}, who first defined approximate rings and approximate ideals based on a specific upper-approximation operator.
+This foundational work was later extended by Almahariq, Peters, and Vergili \cite{APV25}, who introduced the crucial concept of an approximate prime ideal.
+In the shared framework of these authors, the upper approximation operator $\cl A$ is defined as